Data protection and disclaimer

 4.3 Which data is processed in relation to marketing?

 You can decline to be contacted by us, by Swiss Federal Railways (e.g. in relation to your GA Travelcard or Half Fare Travelcard) and by other public transport companies at any time.
-To do so, the following options are available:
+To do this, the following options are available:

 • If you have a SwissPass login, you can unsubscribe at www.swisspass.ch and manage your settings for receiving messages in your account at any time.